E-Lert High Performance Electric Tricycle

 A: It is similar to riding a bicycle with two people since the weight of the E-Lert frame (150 lb / 68 kg) is about that of a person.
 Acceleration and going uphill is more work, but on a level road it is similar to pedaling a regular bicycle.

 Q: Does the E-Lert needs to be licensed?

-A: This depends on your state requirements.
-Most likely it will need to be licensed as a moped.
-This should not be a big deal.
-You need a driverís license to operate it (any driverís license, or moped specific).
+A: This depends on your state/country requirements.
+It may need to be licensed as a moped.
+This should not be a big deal, but then need a driver’s license to operate it (any driver’s license, or moped specific).

 Q: In what way is the E-Lert different from other tricycles?